10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: yes.

-Eyelash vipers have a varied diet, including mammals and lizards.
-They typically rest on branches, watching the farm workers busying around below, but can appear on bushes and lower branches, hissing at terrifying people fooled by their camouflage.
+Eyelash vipers have even been scooped up by banana harvesters, fallen into wooden crates, and been transported halfway across the world to Western supermarkets.
+They eat a varied diet, including mammals and lizards, and are constantly keeping harvesters of various crops on their toes.
+Eyelash vipers typically rest on branches 1-3 metres high, watching the farm workers busying around below, but can also appear on low bushes, hissing at terrified people fooled by their camouflage.

 10 Montpellier snake